 Contextually sexist things happen to contextually humanised characters.
 These things are different and concurrent.

 But even if Frost were, beyond argument, a character at peace with public nudity or professional objectification, she doesn’t have the privilege to refuse this outfit.
 It’s a uniform that’s required by whim, not necessity, for the performance of her job.
-Comics published later (above, X-Men Origins: Emma Frost, May 26, 2010) tell us that she began work at the Club as a stripper, wearing this same outfit—at that point, her job was to titillate, and so the outfit was designed for the work at hand.
+Comics published later tell us that she began work at the Club as a stripper, wearing this same outfit—at that point, her job was to titillate, and so the outfit was designed for the work at hand.
 But now she is the White Queen, and the King wears britches, cravat, shirt, and coat.
 It’s hard to find neutrality or the love-yourself message of the feminist porn artiste, in sexuality weaponised for a hostile, gendered environment.
 For all of her dimension and innate dignity, Emma Frost, the character, is treated poorly by her peers (imagine, a brilliant woman, undervalued).

 Now, redux all of that, but with the awareness of Emma Frost as a constructed character, created and regularly sustained by men, in a masculine environment.
 Rachel Dodson has inked her—has any woman artist ever defined Emma Frost’s body or clothing?
 Move past her Hellfire HQ days: Emma Frost conducts Headmistress duties in shiny white smalls.
 Wait.
 Why?